Becoming a Management Analyst

-Also known as management consultants, these professionals evaluate an organization's efficiency and make recommendations, structural and otherwise, to improve productivity and profitability.
+So you think you might like to become a management analyst.
+Management analysts, also known as management consultants, evaluate an organization's efficiency and make recommendations, structural and otherwise, to improve productivity and profitability.
 Job tasks include analyzing financial data, interviewing and observing employees, and making recommendations for improving a corporation's efficiency.
 They typically work long hours, and those who are self-employed may work even longer while seeking new clients.
-The following table contains the main requirements for being a management analyst:

 |Degree Level||Bachelor's degree required; some employers prefer a master's degree|